-Stay and Play Sessions
+Stay and Play Session

-Your child will be invited to join in with a Stay and Play session.
-In this session parents will be invited to bring their child to play in their classrooms and outside area with other children in their year class.
+Your child will be invited to join in with a 'Stay and Play' session.
+In this session, parents and carers will be invited to bring their child to play in their classroom and outside area with other children in their year class.
+During this session, parents and carers will be invited to stay with their child.

-Storytime Sessions
+Storytime Session

-Your child will be asked to share a class Storytime with their new teacher and learning support assistant (LSA).
-Parents will be asked to leave their child with the teacher for this session and book in a Starting School meeting in September.
+Your child will be asked to share a class 'Storytime' with their new teacher and learning support assistant (LSA).
+During this transition event, parents will be asked to leave their child with the EYFS team.
+Parents and carers will then be invited to book in a 'Starting School' meeting that will take place in September.

-Starting School meetings
+Starting School meeting